Nagore Shahul Hamid

-Qutbul Majeed Fardul Waheed Imamul Awliya As Seyed Abdul Qadir Shahul Hamid Kadhir Wali was a mystic saint, Islamic preacher in Tamil Nadu and a 13th generation descendant of the renowned Sufi saint, Muhiyudin Abd al-Qadir al-Jilani.
+Qutb al-Majeed Fard al-Waheed Imam al-Awliya as-Syed Abdul Qadir Shah al-Hamid Khadir Wali Suhrawardi (1504 – 1570) was a mystic saint, Islamic preacher in Tamil Nadu and a 13th generation descendant of the renowned Sufi saint, Syed Abd al-Qadir al-Jilani.
 His resting place is located at Nagore, Tamil Nadu, India.

 Early life

 Shahul Hamid Badusha Kaadiri was born to Syed Hassan Quddus Baba Qadiri and Bibi Fathima at Manickpoor, in Pratapgarh district of Uttar Pradesh.
-He had his Islamic education at Gwalior under the guidance of Mohammad Ghouse.
-He left on pilgrimage to Mecca and then moved to Maldives, Sri Lanka and Tamil Nadu with his spiritual team.
-He led a simple and pious life, but believed to have performed lot of miracles giving him the name Nagore Andavar(meaning God of Nagore).
+He had his Islamic Spiritual 14 Tariqa sufi education at Gwalior under the guidance of Mohammad Ghouse.
+He left on pilgrimage to Mecca (makkah) and then moved to Maldives, Sri Lanka and Tamil Nadu with his spiritual team.
+He led a simple and pious life, but believed to have performed lot of miracles giving him the name Nagore Andavar (meaning Ruler of Nagore).
 He was also called Meera Saheb.